 Authors whose posters are accepted for IEEE VIS will be asked to refine their two-page summaries based upon feedback from reviewers and submit an electronic poster.

-The electronic posters themselves have to be created using a provided web-based interface.
+The electronic posters will be created using a provided web-based interface.
 Access to this interface will be granted after the two-page summary has been accepted for presentation.

 Presenters are also encouraged to submit an accompanying video or other supplementary materials by following the IEEE VIS formatting guidelines: http://junctionpublishing.org/vgtc/Tasks/supplement.html.